apache/incubator-stormcrawler/archetype/src/main/resources/archetype-resources/README.md

 Note that in local mode, Flux uses a default TTL for the topology of 20 secs.
 The command above runs the topology for 1 hour.

+Alternatively, you can use `storm jar` to start the topology in distributed mode, where it will run indefinitely.
 It is best to run the topology with `storm jar` to benefit from the Storm UI and logging.
 In that case, the topology runs continuously, as intended.